sdr-enthusiasts/gitbook-adsb-guide/foundations/prepare-the-project-environment.md

 ## Create a heywhatsthat Panorama ID

 [Heywhatsthat](https://www.heywhatsthat.com) is a website that can generate an overlay on your map that will show the theoretical range of your location based on obstacles and the curvature of the earth.
-Follow step 1 at the instructions [here](https://github.com/wiedehopf/tar1090#heywhatsthatcom-range-outline) to generate a panorama for your feeder's location and altitude.
+Follow step 1 at the [tar1090 heywhatsthat instructions](https://github.com/wiedehopf/tar1090#heywhatsthatcom-range-outline) to generate a panorama for your feeder's location and altitude.
 In the upper left of the panorama page there will be a URL that will look like this: `https://www.heywhatsthat.com/?view=NN3NNNN1`.
 That code will be used later in the setup instructions.

 ## Create a `.env` file to hold our environment's variables